Total & Respirable Dust Testing Lab Houston, TX

 Place pump in breathing zone.
 Match flow rate to sampler.
 Record pre/post calibration flows and total volume on IH COC form.

 Keep cassettes upright.
-Ship via UPS with pre-paid label.
+Ship via UPS with pre-paid label to our Houston IH testing lab.
 Received before 2:00 PM CST = same-day log-in and weigh-in.

 Gravimetric Analysis